 In summation, prepare yourself and others before the task begins.
-These items listed above if found abnormal may affect the proper operation of the station and therefore nullify your efforts during the tests.
+These items listed above

 Test minimum requirements

 When you are ready to begin the testing of the regulator(s), be sure you have made your communication efforts, surveyed your surroundings and made all safety precautions, recognize the station design and flow pattern, and installed all appropriate gauges along the station piping for monitoring pressures as you test.